 “I am trying a new race pattern and I lost my rhythm between hurdles eight and nine.
 This is very special to race in front of my people.
 This is where I broke the Puerto Rican record and doors started to open up to me to race internationally.
 I also loved to see young Puerto Ricans taking on my event,” said Culson, surrounded by lots of fans and family members on the track, and also reflecting on the fact that there were three other local athletes in his race.

-The women’s race was taken by the USA’s 2012 Olympic Games finalist Georganne Moline who eclipsed the previous meet record with a 54.67 run.
+The women’s race was taken by the USA’s Olympic finalist Georganne Moline who eclipsed the previous meeting record with a 54.67 run.

 Pars produces in Ponce